thearchitector/open-endpoints/README.md

 - [/metrics/generic](src/metrics.v)

     Sending a `POST` request to this endpoint will store the given number alongside the provided slug.
+Slugs must be alphanumeric.

     ```json
     {
-        "slug": "your-project-name",
+        "slug": "<your project slug>",
         "metric": 47,
         "percentage": false,
         "authkey": "<the key returned after initial creation used for updating>"